-1. Calls upon all States, including those Members of the Conference on Disarmament, particularly the Nuclear Weapon States, to work urgently towards a multilaterally negotiated legally binding instrument to assure unconditionally Non-Nuclear Weapon States against the use or threat of use of nuclear weapons and to explore all
+1. Calls upon all States, including those Members of the Conference on Disarmament, particularly the Nuclear Weapon States, to work urgently towards a multilaterally negotiated legally binding instrument to assure unconditionally Non-Nuclear Weapon States against the use or threat of use of nuclear weapons and to explore all additional means to provide effective assurances to Non-Nuclear Weapon States in the global or regional context.
+Pending the conclusion of such legally binding instrument, the Nuclear Weapon States should fully observe their existing obligations, and in this context calls upon the NWS to denounce unequivocally the use ore threat of use of nuclear weapons against non-nuclear weapon states pending total elimination of such weapons;

-- 2. Recommends that the Islamic States make every effort at all international fora with a view to promoting the above-mentioned objectives aimed at strengthening the security of Non-Nuclear Weapon States against the use or threat of use of nuclear weapons; - 3.
-Urges the Conference on Disarmament to give utmost priority among all issues on its agenda, to the early commencement of negotiations on nuclear disarmament, and to engage in substantive negotiations to reach an agreement on concluding an internationally negotiated legally binding instrument on Negative Security Assurances; - 4.
-Requests the Secretary General to follow up the developments in this respect and submit a report thereon to the 39th Session of the Council of Foreign Ministers.
+2. Recommends that the Islamic States make every effort at all international fora with a view to promoting the above-mentioned objectives aimed at strengthening the security of Non-Nuclear Weapon States against the use or threat of use of nuclear weapons;

+3. Urges the Conference on Disarmament to give utmost priority among all issues on its agenda, to the early commencement of negotiations on nuclear disarmament,

+4. Requests the Secretary General to follow up the developments in this respect and submit a report thereon to the 40^{th} Session of the Council of Foreign Ministers.

-RESOLUTION NO. 25/38-POL ON EVOLVING A NEW GLOBAL CONSENSUS ON DISARMAMENT AND NON-PROLIFERATION
+RESOLUTION NO. 25/39-POL ON EVOLVING A NEW GLOBAL CONSENSUS ON DISARMAMENT AND NON-PROLIFERATION

-The Thirty-eight Session of the Council of Foreign Ministers (Session of Peace, Cooperation and Development), held in Astana, Republic of Kazakhstan, from 26-28 Rajab 1432 H (28-30 June 2011),
+The Thirty-ninth Session of the Council of Foreign Ministers (Session of Solidarity for Sustainable Development), held in Djibouti, Republic of Djibouti from 1-3 Muharram1434H (15-17 November 2012),

-Recalling Resolution 30/37-POL adopted at the Thirty-seventh Session of the Council of Foreign Ministers,
+Recalling Resolution 25/38-POL adopted at the Thirty-eight Session of the Council of Foreign Ministers,